oizgagin/ing/ARCHITECTURE.md

 # "PRODUCTION-READINESS"

-1. e2e tests (or maybe better term is "integration tests") and unit tests on some important parts of code (intentionally not full coverage, just enough to be sure that it works);
+1. e2e tests (or maybe better term is "integration tests") and unit tests on some important parts of code (intentionally not full coverage, just enough to be sure that it works at least in happy-path);

 2. config (just for fun added simple secrets parsing from env), logs and metrics;